 Be nice.
 Or else.

-Oslo CEO at Brandpad Joined almost 2 years ago
+Oslo CEO at Brandpad Joined about 2 years ago

 We agree, and this is definitely something we are working on.
 That said, Brandpad is normally used to deliver brand identities and their assets and guidelines to clients — not necessarily as a document on how UI should work.